jamtrip7/employee-directory/README.md

 ## Description

-This is an Budget Tracker.
-That allows users to enter purchases and increase amounts or decrease amounts as necessary.
-It then charts those on a graph and show your current balance based on your transactions.
+This is an Employee/User Directory.
+That allows users to serach for an employee/user to seek out their personal information related to "Name, Location, Phone, Email, Date of Birth".

 #### Technologies Used